-- 1 Type Audio in the search box. - (i) NOTE: In Windows 10, click or tap the search icon to access the search box.
+- 1 Type Audio in the search box. - NOTE: In Windows 10, click or tap the search icon to access the search box.
 In Windows 8.1, access the search charm to access the search box. - 2 Click or tap Manage audio devices. - 3 Under the Playback tab, click or tap Speakers or Headphones. - 4 Click or tap Configure and click or tap Test.
-You should hear a tone from each speaker. - 5 Click or tap Next, and follow the instructions on the screen.
+You should hear a tone from each speaker. - 5 Click or tap Next, and follow the on-screen instructions.

-- Click the Start icon, type Sound in the search box and press Enter.
-In the results list, click Sound.
-Or, click Start > Control Panel > Hardware and Sound > Sound. - 2 Select Speakers, and click Configure.
-The Speaker Setup window appears. - 3 Under the Playback tab, click or tap Speakers or Headphones. - Select a speaker configuration under Audio channels: and click Test.You should hear a tone from each speaker. - 5 Click Next, and follow the instructions on the screen.
+- 1 Click the Start icon, type Sound in the search box and press Enter. - In the results list, click Sound.
+Or, click Start > Control Panel > Hardware and Sound > Sound. - 2 Select Speakers, and click Configure. - The Speaker Setup window appears. - 3 Under the Playback tab, click or tap Speakers or Headphones. - 4 Select a speaker configuration under Audio channels: and click Test. - You should hear a tone from each speaker. - 5 Click Next, and follow the on-screen instructions.